 If claimants called back to full-time work, he/she should not cancel their unemployment claims but instead leave their claim open and simply not file a weekly claim for the weeks in which they worked.

-If a claimant is called back, but was only offered reduced hours, they may do one of two things.
-1) Decline the return-to-work offer and continue to file a weekly claim.
-2) Accept the offer and report all earnings for the week.
-Individuals who accept partial employment may be eligible for partial benefits.
+If a claimant is called back, but was only offered reduced hours, but at a normal rate of pay, they must accept the offer and report all earnings for the week.
+Individuals who accept partial employment may be eligible for partial benefits in this case.

 *Cases in which claimants intentionally mistate or omit facts are considered fraudulent and may result in prosecution.
 Claimants will be required to pay back benefits deemed to have been overpaid due to material misstatements or omissions pertaining to their claim.*